Lewis15520/Auditeer/README.md

 # Auditeer - Work in progress
-A package to audit requests and model data in laravel
+A package to audit requests and model data in Laravel

+## Requirements
+- PHP 7.3 or later
+- Laravel 8 or later

 ## Installation
 In order to run Auditeer you are required to follow these steps in your terminal